-The post Photons stay entangled despite huge jump in frequency appeared first on Physics World.
+The post Quantum theory of consciousness put in doubt by underground experiment appeared first on Physics World.